sajox/snurr/docs/documentation.md

 ### Event-based gateway

-An event-based gateway can select a flow with an intermediate throw event, where the name and symbol must match those of the intermediate catching event.
-Event-based gateways require at least 2 outputs.
+An event-based gateway waits for an incoming event, after which the outgoing flow is selected based on the name and symbol of the catching intermediate event.
+Event-based gateways require at least two outgoing flows.

 #### One flow